Henry Doktorski: Author-composer

-Regarding classical music and the accordion, Doktorski has had articles and letters printed in diverse publications ranging from the scholarly journal Music Theory—Explorations and Applications to Rolling Stone; from the new-age journal Uzubuh to the Danish accordion magazine Harmonikacentret; from The Pittsburgh Catholic to Playboy and USA Today.
 He has written over 130 reviews as well as dozens of articles which can be read on The Classical Free-Reed, Inc. website.
 His pioneering research work, The Classical Squeezebox—A Short History of the Accordion in Classical Music was published by the British international journal Musical Performance.
 His book, The Brothers Deiro and Their Accordions, was the first published biography of those two early accordion pioneers: Guido Deiro and Pietro Deiro.
 His How To Play Diatonic Button Accordion Method Book & CD was published by Santorella Publications.
 He has also recorded for Santorella Publications.

 Doktorski has written CD booklet notes for Bridge Records and Archeophone Records.
 His Complete Works of Guido Deiro printed music anthology was published by Mel Bay Publications in 2008.

 Doktorski is a member of Pi Kappa Lambda, the academic honor society in the field of music, and is a member of the advisory and editorial board for The Center for the Study of Free-Reed Instruments at the Graduate School and University Center of the City University of New York.
 His composition Serenade for oboe and harp was recorded by Pittsburgh Symphony Orchestra members oboist James Gorton and harpist Gretchen Van Hoesen, on Boston Records CD (BR1015) Pavanes, Pastorales, and Serenades.

 Today Doktorski serves as organist for House of Prayer Lutheran Church in Escondido, California (he was awarded the title of Colleague by the American Guild of Organists).
 He is the former conductor for the Alcoa Singers of Pittsburgh, and a former a chess instructor and tournament director for Silver Knights Chess.
 He also served as a chess instructor for the Temecula California Chess Club.